external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 more than one dependencies, it will only be executed after all the dependencies are satisfied.

+An operation object is internally destroyed after it is executed.
+It can also be destroyed when the user-space cancels the operation.

 Buffer
 ------

 A buffer object is created when a DMA-BUF is imported by an instruction.

-It is only accessible with the file descriptor used to import the DMA-BUF, for the sake of privacy.
+The user-space should request removal of the DMA-BUF to destroy the buffer object when it is no longer needed.

 Fence
 -----

-A fence object is created either when a DMA fence is imported or a DMA fence is exported.
-A fence is implicitly imported when its file descriptor is given as the dependency of an operation.
-On the other hand, a fence is only exported explicitly by an instruction.
-The self-importing of an exported fence is also allowed.
+A fence object is created either when a DMA fence is imported or exported by an instruction.

+An imported fence object is internally destroyed when it is signaled and an exported fence object is destroyed when the last reference to it is dropped.

 Header File
 ===========